ALL

 Substance Use

-Alcohol information for youth
+Alcohol information for teens and young adults

 What does alcohol do to my body?

-The brain is your body's control centre, so alcohol has a big impact on the way we behave.
-The more alcohol in the blood, the greater the impact.
-Alcohol affects your judgment, inhibitions, reaction time, co-ordination, vision, speech, balance, walking, and standing.
-It increases your risk of harming yourself and others, like through injuries and violence.
+The brain is your body's control centre, so drinking alcohol has a big impact on the way you behave.
+The more alcohol in your blood, the greater the impact.

 What does alcohol do to my mood?

-It’s hard to know how people will act after drinking alcohol.
-A lot depends on the person’s mood and where they are drinking.
 After a couple of drinks, one person might be more relaxed, another might be depressed, and another might be angry.
 If you are depressed, you might feel even worse after drinking alcohol.

 What is the fastest way to sober up?

-There isn't one.
-Cold showers, black coffee, and other remedies people might try do not work.
-The only thing that helps to sober up is time, because your liver needs time to break down and eliminate the alcohol from your body.
+The only thing that helps you sober up is time, because your body needs time to break down and get rid of the alcohol.

 How long does it take to get rid of the effects of alcohol?

-It takes approximately 1.5 hours for the body to break down one standard drink.
-If you drink faster than your body can eliminate the alcohol, it builds up in your blood, which causes you to become intoxicated.
-Drinking too much alcohol in a short period of time is very dangerous because your body cannot get rid of it fast enough.
-This can lead to alcohol poisoning (overdose).
+It takes about 1.5 hours for your body to break down 1 standard drink.
+If you drink faster than your body can get rid of the alcohol, it builds up in your blood, which causes you to become intoxicated.

 Is it dangerous to take other drugs with alcohol?